-DevOps is a general collection of flexible software creation and delivery practices that looks to close the gap between software development and IT operations, which are two critical but often misaligned efforts.
 As DevOps pioneer Patrick Debois first described it in 2009, DevOps is not a specific technology, but a tactical approach.
-By working together, development and operations teams can eliminate roadblocks and focus on improving the creation, deployment, and continuous monitoring of software.
+By working together, development and operations teams can eliminate roadblocks and focus on improving how they create, deploy, and continuously monitor software.

-This shift is critical to support the ever-accelerating development speeds that both customers and stakeholders demand.
-With the help of open-source solutions and agile APIs, teams can now deliver and maintain code more efficiently than ever.
-In short, combining development and operations makes it possible for process to keep pace with progress.
+The shift to DevOps is critical for organizations to support the ever-accelerating development speeds that both customers and internal stakeholders demand.
+With the help of cloud-native technologies, open-source solutions, and agile APIs, teams can now deliver and maintain code more efficiently than ever.
+Combining development with operations and the processes that support them enables organizations to keep pace with the speed of development.

-Consulting firm Deloitte notes that technology teams are now expected to deliver projects four times faster with the same budget, and most of that budget goes toward running the business — not process or software innovation.
-Dynatrace’s own 2020 Global CIO Report backs up these findings: companies spend an average of $4.8 million annually on performing manual, routine tasks just to “keep the lights on.”
-One major challenge that contributes to these problems is siloing — the traditional separation of development and operations teams in terms of their priorities and the resources and insights available to them.
+As consulting firm Deloitte notes, technology teams are now expected to deliver projects four times faster with the same budget, and most of that budget goes toward running the business — not process or software innovation.
+Dynatrace’s own 2020 Global CIO Report backs up these findings: organizations spend an average of $4.8 million annually on performing manual, routine tasks just to “keep the lights on.”
+Siloing, the traditional separation of development and operations teams in terms of their priorities as well as the resources and insights available to them, is one major challenge that contributes to these problems.

-So, what does this combined process look like in practice?
-When it comes to development teams, the goal is to recognize code creation as an ongoing cycle rather than a straight line.
-Partnering development with operations teams helps apply the principles of agile development — quick, bite-sized improvements based on priority — to the entire software life cycle.
+For development teams, the goal is to recognize the process of creating code as an ongoing cycle rather than a straight line.
+Partnering or integrating development with operations teams helps apply the principles of agile development — quick, bite-sized improvements based on priority — to the entire software life cycle.
 This includes initial design, proof of concept, testing, deployment, and eventual revision.

-Taking this approach is especially important as both customer needs and C-suite expectations intensify.
-Development teams instructed to produce and deploy software as quickly as possible are now capable of doing just that, while operations teams, understandably, have concerns about the impact of rapid-fire code implementation and the changes necessary for putting that code to work at scale.
+Taking this approach is especially important as both customer needs and expectations from the C-suite intensify.
+Development teams tasked with producing and deploying software as quickly as possible are now capable of doing just that.
+Meanwhile, operations teams, understandably, have concerns about the impact of rapid-fire code implementation and the changes necessary for putting that code to work, reliably and at scale.

-On the operations side, a collaborative approach to deployment makes it possible to extend agile processes past software into platforms and infrastructure to consider details and context of all layers within the IT environment.
-By applying design thinking to IT infrastructure, operations teams can help drive the delivery of outstanding user experiences more quickly than ever.
+For operations, a collaborative approach to deployment makes it possible to extend agile processes past software into platforms and infrastructure to analyze details and context of all layers within the IT environment.
+By applying design thinking to delivery systems, operations teams can shift their focus from managing infrastructure to delivering outstanding user experiences.

 In effect, this dev-and-ops effort looks to leverage rather than limit the impact of development on operations by applying software development principles to every aspect of IT — all while maintaining operational focus on standardization and security.